Senza garlic and herb focaccia bread

 The garlic pieces and rosemary on top are super tasty, the bread also has quite a buttery taste despite there being no butter – it’s a vegan bread but a may contain for milk.

-The bread has a great toasted base, good bubble distribution – it’s properly baked with no claggy or underdone parts at the bottom.
+The bread has a great toasted base, good bubble distribution – it’s properly baked with no claggy or underdone parts in the middle.
 Oh and above all it isn’t crumbly.

 The Senza gluten free garlic and herb focaccia sliced on a chopping board.
 You can see the bubble distribution and fluffiness of the bread.